couchbaselabs/CouchChat-PhoneGap/README.md

 ## Learn more

-The [app code itself is here](https://github.com/couchbaselabs/CouchChat-PhoneGap/blob/ios/www/js/app/controller.js) and there is a [Browserify script here to bundler the JavaScript before each build](https://github.com/couchbaselabs/CouchChat-PhoneGap/blob/ios/bundle.js)
+The [app code itself is here](https://github.com/couchbaselabs/CouchChat-PhoneGap/blob/ios/www/js/app/controller.js) and there is a [Browserify script here to bundle the JavaScript before each build](https://github.com/couchbaselabs/CouchChat-PhoneGap/blob/ios/bundle.js)

 There is a build phase for running the `bundle.js` script.
 If it gives you any trouble you can delete it from the Xcode project, and run `./bundle.js -w` and it will bundle everytime you touch a file.